What does .io mean: When to use it, pros and cons, and more

 For instance, esperant.io redirects to Libera Folio’s website, an online bulletin written in Esperanto.

 Tech and SaaS startups use .io domain names due to their reference to the input/output terminology, providing a single word relevant to their audience and startup communities.
-Also, .com may not be available for their second-level domains, making .io a perfect domain alternative.
+Also, .com may not be available for their second-level domain choices, making .io a perfect domain alternative.

 Similar to tech startups, other companies in the tech scene use .io to associate themselves with the input/output reference.
-These include open-source organizations and the financial services sector like cryptocurrency companies.
+For a lot of people, even without this reference, .io is already associated with tech.
+Entities that predominantly opt for this extension include open-source organizations and the financial services sector, like cryptocurrency companies.

-Many video gaming projects also use .io as a matching domain since the term io in the gaming industry refers to browser-based games with multiplayer components and minimalist graphics.
+Many video gaming projects also use .io as a matching domain since the term “io” is associated in the gaming industry with browser-based games with multiplayer components and minimalist graphics.

 Now that you know the basic concept of the .io domain, let’s examine the advantages and disadvantages of using this extension in your web address.